bitslip6/bitfire/README.md

 ### Prerequisites

-You will need: a webserver (apache, nginx), PHP >= 7.1, a login, text editor, sudo access to edit php.ini.
+You will need: a webserver (apache, nginx), PHP >= 7.1, a login, and a text editor.

 ### Installation